Scaling for customers:

 Momentum and your scaling narrative:

 You had a great pitch when you started.
 It brought you your first employees, customers, and investors.
 What is your story now?
 When you started it was about survival, and the only metric was “how much cash do I have?”.
-In this session, we’ll try to assure that your story matches the momentum that you’re building and that you have the OKRs, KPIs, or gut feeling needed to assure that you’re progressing as you want.
+In this session, we’ll try to assure that your current and future stories match the momentum that you’re building and that you have the OKRs, KPIs, or gut feeling needed to assure that you’re progressing as you want.

 Something in our previous sessions will likely require a change in your team, or even the need to help your customers change so that they can buy and use your product.
-In this session we’ll work on stakeholder management, influencing people that you have little power over, and understanding the psychology and process of change management, with you leading the change.
-We’ll close this session, and the program with a graduation ceremony and dinner.
+We’ll work on stakeholder management, influencing people that you have little power over, and understanding the psychology and process of change management, with you leading the change.
+We’ll close this session, and the program, with a graduation ceremony and dinner.

-The majority of the above sessions are preceded by an informal 30-minute discussion on topics chosen by the class, and led by the class.
+*The majority of the above sessions are preceded by an informal 30-minute discussion on topics chosen by the class, and led by the class (meaning we’ll actually start these sessions at 17:30).
 Examples have been customer segmentation, ESOPs, employee remuneration, and Board remuneration.
+This will be discussed with the class in the opening session.

 Exact order and dates will be communicated based on the speakers’ availability.
 Also, the final content will be dependent on the needs of the participants, learned through our interviews with you.
 Those topics are applicable to all industries.
 Should you have a doubt, don't hesitate to contact us!